Wild Westing: Public interest in Native American culture and imagery

 Sobriety and good conduct was required.
-Performers agreed to refrain from all drinking, gambling and fighting, and to return to his or her reservation at the end of each seasonal tour.
+Performers agreed to refrain from all drinking, gambling and fighting, and to return to their reservation at the end of each seasonal tour.
 Shows hired venerable elder male Indians to appear in the parades to ensure that young men acted with appropriate behavior when visiting host communities, and rules were self-policed by traditional Oglala Lakota chiefs and former U.S. Army Indian Scouts.

 Most performers spent one or two seasons on the road; some Wild Westers became cowboys, stuntmen for films, artisans, musicians, educators, authors, movie actors and entrepreneurs.
 Chief Flying Hawk was a veteran of Wild West shows over 30 years, from about 1898 to 1930.

 Wild Westing was very popular with the Lakota people and beneficial to their families and communities.
 It offered a path of opportunity during a time when people believed Native Americans were a vanishing race, whose only hope for survival was rapid cultural transformation.
 It offered a safe haven for Lakota leadership after the Sioux Wars and for famous Native American prisoners of war.
 The touring also offered freedom six months each year from the degrading confines of government reservations.
 Wild Westing was an act of passive resistance to oppressive Bureau of Indian Affairs policies.

 Wild Westing was a means for the Lakota to preserve their culture and religion.
 Shows generally toured from late spring to late autumn, paralleling the traditional buffalo hunt season.
 In performance, the Lakota performed dances banned at the time on reservations.
 Lakota dancers in the present day credit Cody and the Wild Westers for preserving dances that were otherwise suppressed.
 The Lakota easily adapted to historical reenactments of the traditional practice of continually reenacting their history in dance and rituals.
 By this means, the exploits of the warriors were indelibly inscribed upon the collective consciousness of the oyate, or nation.
 Wild Westers at times performed programs that dramatized the very battles, raids and massacres in which the men had participated as warriors.

 Wild Westing allowed individuals to draw their own conclusions and make decisions about their own lives.
 It improved self-esteem and provided pleasure from performing for appreciative audiences.
 It offered adventure; performers traveled to the great cities of the world and freely associated with new cultures.
 Inter-marriage was not uncommon and many performers settled in Europe, some traveling with other shows and circuses.
 Between daily performances, Wild Westers played games such as ping pong and dominoes, which they had adopted during European tours.